matpl2/DSNDCAPSTONE/README.md

   - licence file.
   - data.zip - zip file with data json files used in this exercise.

+## Data
+Data is avialable in the zip file attached to this project.

 ## Purpose and intent
-Dataset is available here: https://www.kaggle.com/airbnb/seattle/data.
-Purpose of this excercise is to find answer to 3 questions (provide 3 insights):
+Purpose of this excercise is to find answer to 2 questions (provide 2 insights):

-Question 1 - Does cleaning fee impact cleanliness that was assessed by visitors in the review scores cleanliness rank?

-Question 2 - Does the host tenure on AirBnB impact the accuracy of property description?

-Question 3 - Which areas of Seattle get the best scores on the location?
+1. Identify several groups of customers (clusters) and relation of these groups to the promotion?
+Each Starbucks customer responds differently to offered promotions.
+First task therefore would be to group customers pools based on their responses and demography info.
+KMeans algorithm will be used to group these people.

+2. What can be recommended to the marketing team based on analysis above?

 ## Code